 What If I Don’t Want An Advance Directive?

 You are not required by law to have one.
 Many home care companies are required to provide you with this basic information, but what you choose to do with it is entirely up to you.

-This pamphlet has been designed to provide you with basic information.
+This information has been designed to provide you with basic information.
 It is not a substitute for consultation with an experienced lawyer or knowledgeable social worker.
 These persons, or your home care agency, can best answer more detailed questions, and help guide you towards the best Advance Directive for you.

-Grievance / complaint reporting
+Grievance / Complaint Reporting

 You may also make inquiries or complaints about this pharmacy by calling:

 Phone: (202) 216-9010

 Office of Inspector General, Department of Health and Human Services